Our Aims and Values

 · Reciprocity- being able to listen to and collaborate with others.

-Our curriculum provides daily teaching in English and Maths and we have a rolling programme for the delivery of the foundation subjects: Science, Physical Education, Computing, Art and Design, Geography, History, Religious Education, Modern Foreign Languages, Music and PSHE.
+Our curriculum provides daily teaching in English and Maths and we have a rolling programme for the delivery of Science and the foundation subjects: Physical Education, Computing, Art and Design, Geography, History, Religious Education, Modern Foreign Languages, Design and Technology, Music and PSHE.
 This ensures progression and balance throughout our school.
 Some subjects are taught discretely, whereas other subjects lend themselves to being taught in a cross curricular topic.

 Topic webs are sent home at the beginning of each term which have clear learning intentions for every subject.
 Knowledge organisers are also attached which detail the knowledge and vocabulary that are taught in each term’s science topic.
 This shared knowledge and vocabulary, once learnt, is then assessed at the end of each term to enable the children and teachers to reflect on their learning and to assess the impact of our curriculum and to inform future planning.